Mirandadev2024/coffee_sales_with_postgreSQL/README.md

 load the CSV data (ETL)

-create views (optional)
+create views (optional, if you chose to work with pgAdmin)

-execute analytical queries
+execute a sample analytical query and save it to a csv file

 Notes